arduino/docs-content/content/hardware/07.opta/opta-family/opta-analog-exp/features.md

 <Feature title="Configurability" image="settings">

   All the eight available channels can be configured by software as analog input or analog output.
-Two of those channels can get 3 wires RTD readings and the expansions has four additional PWM outputs, with a user defined output voltage configurable from 8 to 40 VDC using the V<sub>PWM</sub> terminal.
+Two of those channels can get 3 wires RTD readings and the expansions have four additional PWM outputs, with a user-defined output voltage configurable from 8 to 40 VDC using the V<sub>PWM</sub> terminal.

 </Feature>

 <Feature title="Expandability" image="communication">

-  Up to 5 snap-on modules managed to multiply and mix your set of I/Os with seamless detection.
+  Up to five snap-on modules managed to multiply and mix your set of I/Os with seamless detection.

 </Feature>